Bob Ryder, CSAT, PMCT-4, CPDT-KA

 A lifetime commitment

 My purpose in pointing all this out is certainly not to be discouraging.
 Training dogs in general, and helping them overcomes separation anxiety in particular, is the best job I can imagine.
-I’ve seen numerous dogs and their families improve their lives immensely as the dog learns to feel safe and relaxed when alone.
+I’ve seen numerous families improve their lives immensely as the dog learns to feel safe and relaxed when alone.
 It is quite literally life-changing work, and I feel very fortunate that this is the work I get to do for my career.

 Realistic expectations